What’s the best way to avoid holiday weight gain?

 Both have an overall low net carb count, yet provide just a bit of decadence, perfect for your holiday special occasion treat.

-Jazz up the vodka with a few pomegranate kernels and enjoy the chocolate with a few Himalayan Salt crystals.
+Jazz up the vodka with a few pomegranate kernels for a festive treat!

 Taking the time to factor in a mindfully planned and prepared treat as part of your 2018 routine is a great way to create a balanced plan that will ensure you success in the long run.